 But, Dora, how do I write slower if I only have 40 minutes?
 That is true.
 40 minutes is not a lot of time, but you'll get better at making the most of this time and pacing yourself to write a legible essay with practice.

-I’d suggest you take as many practice tests as you need to until you’ve mastered the pacing while keeping your handwriting legible.
-The amount of practice tests this will take will vary from person to person, but I’d say it takes 3-4 practice essays to adjust to the pacing and get your handwriting looking tidy.
+I'd suggest you take as many practice tests as you need to until you've mastered the pacing while keeping your handwriting legible.
+The amount of practice tests this will take will vary from person to person, but I'd say it takes three to four practice essays to adjust to the pacing and get your handwriting looking tidy.
 If you want an in-depth guide to pacing your essay, read our full step-by-step guide to writing your ACT essay.

 Messy handwriting can be fixed!